- What’s ‘bleed’ and why do I need it?

 - How is my order delivered?

-Depending on what stage the delivery is at, you can also change the delivery details – you could ask for it to be left with a neighbour, left on the front porch or even change the address.
+Depending on what stage the delivery is at, you can also change the delivery details – you could ask for it to be left with a neighbor, left on the front porch or even change the address.
+Please call us to organise a change in your delivery details.

 - How is my item packed?